-- (c) P150 000 or to imprisonment for a term not exceeding two years for hindering - - (i) access to the contents or wreckage of an aircraft in accordance with the Act, - (ii) access to information and records held by the owner or operator, maintenance contractor, hirer, designer, manufacturer, air traffic service, airport operator or Civil Aviation Authority in accordance with the Act, - (iii) the removal, testing, taking measures for the preservation of or otherwise deal any aircraft other than an aircraft involved in an accident or incident in accordance with the Act, - (iv) the taking possession of, examining, removing, testing or taking measures for the preservation of any object or evidence considered necessary for aircraft investigation in accordance with the Act, - (v) the removal of debris or components for examination or analysis purposes in accordance with regulation 7(1)(a), or - (vi) access to results of examination of the bodies of victims or tests made on samples taken from the bodies of victims in accordance with the Act; or - (d) P300 000 or to imprisonment for a term not exceeding three years for hindrance from entering and inspecting any place, building or aircraft for the purpose of accident or incident investigation in accordance with the Act.

-38. (1) The Civil Aviation (Investigation of Accidents) Regulations, are hereby revoked.
+- (ii) access to information and records held by the owner or operator, maintenance contractor, hirer, designer, manufacturer, air traffic service, airport operator or Authority in accordance with the Act, - (iii) the removal, testing, taking measures for the preservation of or otherwise deal any aircraft other than an aircraft involved in an accident or incident in accordance with the Act, - (iv) the taking possession of, examining, removing, testing or taking measures for the preservation of any object or evidence considered necessary for aircraft investigation in accordance with the Act, - (v) the removal of debris or components for examination or analysis purposes in accordance with regulation 8 (1) (a), or - (vi) access to results of examination of the bodies of victims or tests made on samples taken from the bodies of victims in accordance with the Act; or - (vii) P300 000 or to imprisonment for a term not exceeding three years for hindrance from entering and inspecting any place, building or aircraft for the purpose of accident or incident investigation in accordance with the Act. - 51.
+(1) The Civil Aviation (Accident and Incident Investigation) Regulations, are hereby revoked.